 Once you have completed the initial application process, you may be asked to complete a second form asking for more details.
 If the information you provide indicates that you would be a good candidate, you will be invited to a CCRM clinic for a day of tests, which includes a nurse consultation, physical exam, ultrasound, blood work and a psychological screening.

-Ovarian Stimulation: If you pass the screening process, you will administer daily injections of hormones at home for 9 to 14 days to increase the number of eggs that are matured each month.
+If you pass the screening process, you will be scheduled to start the process of ovarian stimulation.
+This is necessary to ensure you have a successful egg retrieval.
+You will administer daily injections of hormones at home for 9 to 14 days to increase the number of eggs that are matured each month.
 Typical side effects are similar to what most women experience during a normal period.
 During this time, you will come to the clinic often to monitor your care and ensure the medications are working well.

 The donor will take the following medications: